 In this space, just a few metres from the Church of Santa Coloma, you can see for yourself how they painted murals during the Romanic.
 You will also see other religious objects: you will view the Llànties d’oli -from the Church of Santa Eulàlia d’Encamp, the Creu Espinosa -from the Church of Sant Serni de Nagol-, and the Crist de Sant Marti de la Cortinada, and others.
-Of the exhibits in display at this museum, those which stand out are the Romanesque frescos from the Church of Santa Coloma, one of the prized examplesof this style in Andorra.
+Of the exhibits on display in the museum, the most notable are the Romanesque frescos from the Church of Santa Coloma, one of the prized examples of this style in Andorra.

 The frescos, painted by the Master of Santa Coloma in the twelfth century, were kept in the apse of the church until the beginning of the twentieth century when the fashion for the Romanic gave rise to the sale of many frescos in the Pyrenees.
 The frescos from the apse of Santa Coloma – taken down by strappo— it was sold in 1933 to a Barcelona antique dealer, who then sold most of it to a German aristocrat of Jewish origin, Baron Van Cassel.